Goodreads | Book Depository

 INFORMATION OVERLOAD.
 The conscious brain can handle between 16 and 50 units of information per second.
 But the human sensory system sends about 11 million units of information per second to the brain.
 If all is to be filtered through the conscious mind, there is no energy left over for what is important.
 For example, most of our communication is non-verbal, that is, body language.
 The unconscious is fortunately good at distinguishing between a genuine smile and a non-genuine smile.

 WE DON’T KNOW WHERE OUR DECISIONS COMES FROM.
 For everyday life, we can be quite sure that evolution has created effective decision-making paths in our brains.
 Problems arise when the unconscious mind interferes with more complex decisions such as which house we should buy or which education we should choose.
-This affects the decision even if we believe we have consciously made a careful calculation.

 ”THE PEPSI PARADOX”. ”The Pepsi Paradox” is that Pepsi in several blind tests won on better taste compared to Coca-Cola.
 But the awareness that a person drinks Coca-Cola usually enhances the experience unconsciously as a result of the marketers’ long-standing association with enjoyable events.
 But if you ask the test subjects, they will deny that the advertising had any effect.